Welcome to my post on visiting Venice in December. I believe Venice is one of the world’s most beautiful and popular touristic destinations.

 Even in Venice, you can find some around its historical city centre.
 The most important one is the ‘Christmas in the Lagoon‘ event that takes place in Campo Santo Stefano until the 24th of December.

-Even in Mestre there are some Christmas markets, more specifically the ones based in via Piave starting from the Immaculate weekend until the Christmas Eve day.
-Visiting the Christmas markets is a great opportunity to buy some gifts and souvenirs to take at home with you.
+There are Christmas markets Mestre too, such as the ones based in via Piave starting from the Immaculate weekend until Christmas Eve day.
+Visiting the Christmas markets is a great chance for you to buy some Venetian souvenirs to take home.

 Every year during the Christmas holidays, an ice skating rink is set up in campo San Polo (one of the largest piazzas in Venice).